Idrissa Sylla: Return to Zulte Waregem

 On 5 January 2019, Sylla returned to Zulte Waregem for an undisclosed fee on a 2 1/2-year contract.
 On 7 August 2019, he joined Oostende on loan.

 North East United

 On 20 October 2020, Sylla joined Indian Super League club NorthEast United FC on a one-year deal.

 Farense

 On 11 September 2021, he signed a one-year deal with Farense in Portugal.

+Saint-Pryvé Saint-Hilaire

+In August 2023, Sylla joined French Championnat National 2 club Saint-Pryvé Saint-Hilaire.

 International career

 Sylla made his debut for Guinea in a friendly against Ivory Coast on 29 February 2012.

 He was a member of the Guinea squad at the 2015 Africa Cup of Nations.